moustakas/legacyhalos-web/README.md

     * wsgi.py

-manage.py is the location that the server is exected from when testing the functionality. settings.py contains the general setting for the website. urls.py contains the paths to other pages via url. wsgi.py is how the server host interacts with the website created.
+manage.py is the location that the server is executed from when testing the functionality. settings.py contains the general setting for the website. urls.py contains the paths to other pages via url. wsgi.py is how the server host interacts with the website created.